Gränna: Gränna Museum

 The Gränna Museum is a local museum located in the small village of Gränna, situated in the southern part of Sweden.
 The museum primarily focuses on the cultural and historical heritage of the region, offering a wide array of exhibits that highlight the area’s traditional craftsmanship, local history, and folklore.

 The museum is best known for its collection of items related to Sweden’s famous candy, polkagris, a traditional candy that originated in Gränna.
 It showcases the history of the candy's creation and production, along with the story of how it became a symbol of the village.
 Visitors can learn about the process of making polkagris, as well as explore exhibits on the history of local trade, industries, and regional traditions.

 One of the most notable aspects of the museum is its exhibition dedicated to the André Expedition.
 In 1897, Swedish aeronaut Salomon August Andrée and his team attempted to reach the North Pole by hydrogen balloon.
 The ill-fated expedition ended in tragedy, but the story is an important part of Swedish polar exploration history.
 The museum houses artifacts and documents related to the expedition, including equipment used during the journey, personal items of the explorers, and insights into the eventual discovery of their remains decades later.

 In addition to its permanent collections, the Gränna Museum hosts seasonal events, workshops, and exhibitions that further explore the cultural identity of the region.
 The museum serves as both a cultural hub for locals and an educational resource for tourists interested in learning more about Gränna's unique history.

+Grännaberget

+Grännaberget is situated above the town of Gränna, with a 70 meter elevation.
+The area is a recreational and relaxing spot, including exercise and mountain bike trails, barbecue areas in the summer, toilet facilities, seasonal coffee shop and an outdoor museum.

+The seasonal café Kaffestugan is open during the summer, serving guests with great views and offering a wide variety on the menu to have fika with friends.
+The main course and most renowned is the shrimp sandwich, and in addition to that, there are other pastries and sandwiches options available to enjoy.

+On Midsommar, traditional swedish celebration is held at Grännaberget with games, serving chocolates wheel and lotteries.
+The Walpurgis Night is also celebrated in the mountain with a picnic.

+Located approximately 1.5 kilometers from the trail on Gränna Mountain, the next hiking destination is Tégner Tower, also known as Skogstornet.
+On days with favourable weather conditions, it is possible to observe the four provinces surrounding Lake Vättern from this vantage point.